-Note: if you have volunteer events every day, but volunteers aren’t tied to specific shift (i.e. Mohammed comes in every Tuesday from 9 – 12), then having a tool with a “schedule” isn’t necessary.
-Try a software that has ongoing events instead.
+Note: if you have volunteer events every day, but volunteers aren’t tied to specific shifts (i.e. Mohammed comes in every Tuesday from 9 – 12), then having a tool with a “schedule” isn’t necessary.
+Try software that has ongoing events instead.

 Why we love it: VolunteerImpact has one of the most robust feature sets and is user-friendliness.

-Things to consider: With lots of robust features it can take some to learn how to use the different functionalities and to navigate the admin portal.
+Things to consider: With lots of robust features, it can take some time to learn how to use the different functionalities and navigate the admin portal.

-Pricing: VolunteerImpact offers a free 30 day trial.
-Price starts at $288 and subscriptions are based on number of volunteers and number of locations if applicable.
+Pricing: VolunteerImpact offers a free 30-day trial.
+Price starts at $288, and subscriptions are based on the number of volunteers and the number of locations, if applicable.